 Existing pollution control management systems in the region are also evaluated as well as policy options.

-“The management of present and future water quality in South Africa is fundamentally important if the continued existence of both the resource and the populations reliant on the resource is to be make sured,” water experts said in the report.
+“The management of present and future water quality in South Africa is fundamentally important if the continued existence of both the resource and the populations reliant on the resource is to be ensured,” water experts said in the report.

-They say appropriate mechanism need to be established to check the health of aquatic environments and the effects of pollution on the biota and human health.
+They say appropriate mechanism needs to be established to check the health of aquatic environments and the effects of pollution on the biota and human health.

-Water experts said a vigorous public awareness campaign for improving the understanding of key issues at the political level should be promoted at national levels and in the Sadc region.
+Water experts said a vigorous public awareness campaign for improving the understanding of critical issues at the political level should be promoted at national levels and in the SADC region.

-Other important interventions raised by water experts include strengthening water management and aquatic ecosystems laws, carry outing the polluter-pays principle, encouraging self-regulation, economic incentives, strengthening regulation and its carry outation and promoting public participation in water resources planning and management.
+Other vital interventions raised by water experts include strengthening water management and aquatic ecosystems laws, carry outing the polluter-pays principle, encouraging self-regulation, economic incentives, increasing regulation and its carry rotation and promoting public participation in water resources planning and management.

-Water is a basic right and everyone in the region has a role to play to enhance its value and the protection of river ecosystems.
+Water is a fundamental right, and everyone in the region has a role to play to enhance its value and the protection of river ecosystems.